-What to Do If Your Life Insurance Claim Is Denied for Suicidal Death?
+What to Do if Your Life Insurance Claim Is Denied Due to Suicide?

 Usually, life insurers use the death certificate to determine whether someone died by suicide.
-However, they may contest a life insurance claim if the cause of death is inconclusive or may be due to other uninsurable causes, insurers may contest the claim if death occurred during the contestability period or the suicide clause waiting period.
+However, they may contest a life insurance claim if the cause of death is inconclusive or if they believe death occurred during the contestability period or the suicide clause waiting period.
 The insurer will typically defer to law enforcement or the medical examiner’s ruling, but in some cases, it may launch its own investigation.
-In these cases, they may consider reviewing additional documentation such as the autopsy report, the police report, the medical examiner report, the toxicology report and the deceased’s medical records.
+In these cases, they may consider reviewing additional documentation such as the autopsy report, the police report, the medical examiner report, the toxicology report, and the deceased’s medical records.

-This investigation may take some time, therefore, beneficiaries might experience a delay in receiving the life insurance policy payout.
-On the other hand, if the investigation rules death by suicide, life insurer will deny the proceeds altogether.
+This investigation may take a long time.
+As a result, beneficiaries might experience a delay in receiving the life insurance policy payout.
+If the investigation confirms death by suicide, the life insurer may deny the proceeds.

-We work on a contingency fee basis which means that we will not get paid unless we recover your life insurance policy proceeds.
-Only then we will charge a reasonable legal fee.
+Our life insurance attorneys work on a contingency fee basis which means that we will not charge a fee unless we win your case.
+Only then will we charge a reasonable legal fee.
 Call us at (888) 510-2212 for a free case evaluation.